 This happens when an animal or person is co-infected by both a human virus and an avian flu virus at the same time.
 The process of combining viruses is called reassortment.
 The 2009 Mexican flu virus was actually a combination of swine, bird, and human flu viruses.

 This was the impetus for the urgent creation of a swine flu vaccine that 40 million U.S. citizens received in record time.
 This vaccination effort was shrouded in controversy because it may have caused a slight increase in the incidence of a very rare neurologic disorder, Guillain-Barré syndrome.
-Also, the pandemic never materialized.
-So the side effects of the vaccination overshadowed the positive aspects of the rapid vaccine development and a mass public health response.
+Additionally, the pandemic never materialized.
+The side effects of the vaccination overshadowed the positive aspects of the rapid vaccine development and a mass public health response.
 It made many people reluctant to get the routine flu vaccinations for years to come after that event.

 Clinical Illness Caused by The Flu

-True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches, and feeling of inability to move.
+True influenza virus has a propensity to invade muscles, sometimes leading to the agonizing muscle aches, and feeling of inability the to move.

-In France, influenza was known as “la grippe,” referred to a gripping sensation in the muscles.
+In France, influenza was known as “la grippe,” referred to as a gripping sensation in the muscles.
 The virus also descends into the upper airways of the lung, usually causing a dry, non-productive cough with white phlegm.
 Primary influenza, though, is unusual, but it can occur in very young children, elderly adults, or patients with compromised immune systems.